Microsoft-Web/NodeCamp/Presentation/BackendSocketIOAndMongo/BackendSocketIOAndMongo/Demo.md

 Socket.IO is a simple JavaScript library and Node.js module that allows you to create real-time bidirectional event-based communication apps simply and quickly.
 It simplifies the process of using WebSockets significantly.

-MongoDB is an open source database that uses a document-oriented data model.
-It provides high performance, high availability, and easy scalability.
+Azure DocumentDB is a NoSQL document database service designed from the ground up to natively support JSON and JavaScript directly inside the database engine.
+It’s the right solution for applications that run in the cloud when predictable throughput, low latency, and flexible query are key.

 This demo introduces the use of the Socket.IO module that allows to create real-time bidirectional communication.
 Here we see how to connect, broadcast and receive messages in a chat app.
-It also shows how to use MongoDB, a NoSQL database to save and retrieve messages.
+It also shows how to use DocumentDB, a NoSQL database to save and retrieve messages.

 <a id="goals" />
 ### Goals ###